-14. The undertaking shall describe its policies adopted to manage its material impacts on value chain workers., as well as associated material risks and opportunities.

-- 15. The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking has policies that address the identification, assessment, management and/or remediation of material impacts on value chain workers specifically, as well as policies that cover material risks or opportunities related to value chain workers. - 16.
-The disclosure required by paragraph 14 shall contain the information on the undertaking's policies to manage its material impacts, risks and opportunities related to value chain workers in accordance with ESRSNESRS 2 MDR-P Policies adopted to manage material sustainability matters.
+- 14. The undertaking shall describe its policies adopted to manage its material impacts on value chain workers. - 15.
+The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking has policies that address the identification, assessment, management and/or remediation of material impacts on value chain workers specifically. - 16.
+The disclosure required by paragraph 14 shall contain the information on the undertaking's policies to manage its material impacts related to value chain workers in accordance with NESRS 2 MDR-P Policies adopted to manage material sustainability matters.
 In addition, the undertaking shall specify whether such policies cover specific groups of value chain workers or all value chain workers. - 17.
 The undertaking shall describe its human rights policy commitments2 that are relevant to value chain workers, including those processes and mechanisms to monitor compliance with the UN Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental Principles and Rights at Work or OECD Guidelines for Multinational Enterprises3.
 In its disclosure, it shall focus on those matters that are material in relation to, as well as the general approach to: - (a) respect for the human rights, including labour rights, of workers; - (b) engagement with value chain workers; and - (c) measures to provide and/or enable remedy for human rights impacts. - 18.
 The undertaking shall state whether its policies in relation to value chain workers explicitly address trafficking in human beings4, forced labour or compulsory labour and child labour.
 It shall also state whether the undertaking has a supplier code of conduct115. - 19.
 The undertaking shall disclose whether and how its policies with regard to value chain workers are aligned with internationally recognised instruments relevant to value chain workers, including the United Nations (UN) Guiding Principles on Business and Human Rights116.
-The undertaking shall also disclose the extent to which cases of non-respect of the UN Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental
+The undertaking shall also disclose the extent to which cases of non-respect of the UN Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental Principles and Rights at Work or OECD Guidelines for Multinational Enterprises that involve value chain workers have been reported in its upstream and downstream value chain and, if applicable, an indication of the nature of such cases5.